TanakornKulsri/iRAP_RMRC/README.md

 sudo chmod a+rw /dev/ttyAMA0
 ```

-After open serial port ,you can send data from raspberry PI4(computer) to arduino Nano(microcontroller) from
+After open serial port ,you can send data from raspberry PI4(computer) to arduino Nano(microcontroller) by using ROSSERIAL.

 ## Additional Software